Sky Cinema (Italian TV channel): Sky Cinema Family

-Sky Cinema Family started airing on the December 20, 2008, broadcasting films of different genres each day including: comedies, animated films, teen-comedies, blockbusters and films from the eighties and nineties.
+Sky Cinema Family started airing on December 20, 2008, broadcasting films of different genres each day including: comedies, animated films, teen-comedies, blockbusters and films from the eighties and nineties.
 There will be a female audience each Friday in prime time and cycles focusing on the stars of Hollywood.
 From April 1, 2010, broadcasts in HD begin.
 From December 3, 2011, to June 30, 2019, each weekend broadcast, the channel time shared with Disney Cinemagic.

 Sky Cinema Action

 Sky Cinema Action, formerly Sky Cinema Max, is the channel that mainly offering action films.
 These include science fiction, horror, espionage, thriller in themed cycles.
 From July 20, 2009, is also available in HD.

 Sky Cinema Suspense

 Sky Cinema Suspense is the channel dedicated to thriller, crime, horror and noir films.

 Sky Cinema Romance

-Sky Cinema Romance, formerly Sky Cinema Passion, is the channel dedicated mainly to films of love, romance and passion, which started on the March 1, 2011.
+Sky Cinema Romance, formerly Sky Cinema Passion, is the channel dedicated mainly to films of love, romance and passion, which started on March 1, 2011.